mikkelsons/the-wild-oasis/README.md

 ## Usage

 - **Login Page** Try it out with the prefilled login information.
-You will not be able to add or delete anything, but you can view and update most things (not the cabins).
+You will not be able to add or delete anything, but you can view and update everything.
 - **Dashboard**: Displays statistics for recent bookings and sales, with a filter option.
 A reactive pie chart and line graph to easily view and compare stay durations, sales, and extras sales.
 - **Bookings Page**: View and manage bookings, statuses, payment received, guest details.
 - **Cabins Page**: View and manage available cabins, prices, photos, capacities, discounts.